checkdigit/prettier-config/README.md

 In addition to running tests and linting, prettier should also be used by `npm test` to validate formatting.

 If there are issues, `npm run prettier:fix` will re-format the entire project to the required style.

+Note: using `.gitignore` as the ignore path will ensure that Prettier will ignore files that are ignored by Git.
+In most cases this is the desired behavior, otherwise you can use a custom `.pretterignore` file.

 ### Add `.prettierignore` file (optional)